 The end pieces are never full-sized, nor are they pretty.

-I like the take the end pieces, unroll them, pinch the edges together and form another full sized cinnamon roll with the dough.
+I like the take the end pieces, unroll them, pinch the edges together to form another full-sized cinnamon roll with the dough.

-When you make cinnamon rolls at home you have the option of cream cheese icing or a plain vanilla frosting.
+When you make these at home you have the option of cream cheese icing or a plain vanilla frosting.